mengruts/mengtsai-learn-pr/microsoft-learning/chooseanfservicelevel/choose-best-service-level-of-azure-netapp-files-for-your-hpc-applications/includes/3-choose-service-level.md

 ## IOPS requirement example

-Another HPC application need at least 50TiB size of volume storage, and require at least 140,000 IOPS for 8KiB random read/write.
+Another HPC application need at least 50TiB size of volume storage, and require at least 140,000 IOPS on 8KiB random with 70/30 read/write.

 The output of the Performance Calculator will like: